just-a-miner/moreepochs/README.md

 Added features:
 ---------------

+~ lowest in the industry 0.6% devfee! (it means that every 95 minutes the miner will mine devfee for 35 seconds).

 ~ command line option "-strap" now works for AMD Polaris GPUs on video drivers 20.5.1+, that allows the mod to outperform any other miner for Polaris GPUs.